pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

     and do not compute internally the confusion matrix as in the other cases.
 - `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions

-For `NoiseProtocol.READOUT.CORRELATEDREADOUT`, the `option` dictionary argument accepts the following options:
+For `NoiseProtocol.READOUT.CORRELATED`, the `option` dictionary argument accepts the following options:
 - `confusion_matrix`: The square matrix representing $T(x|x')$ for each possible bitstring of length `n` qubits.
 Should be of size (2**n, 2**n).
 - `seed`: defaulted to `None`, for reproducibility purposes